-As a result of ongoing Consent Decree negotiations, modifications were made pursuant to Exhibit 2 and Exhibit 3 of the Consent Decree, and the Court has approved a First Amendment to Consent Decree.
-Those modifications, along with pending proposed modifications, are discussed below.
+As a result of ongoing Consent Decree negotiations, modifications were made pursuant to Exhibit 2 and Exhibit 3 of the Consent Decree, and the Court has approved the First Amendment to Consent Decree and the Second Amendment to Consent Decree.
+Those modifications are discussed below.

-The City received modification approval letters under Exhibit 3 of the LTCP for the following green infrastructure projects:
+The City received modification approval letters under Exhibit 3 of the LTCP for the following green infrastructure ("GI") projects: